-The Year 12 syllabus is divided into two units which are delivered as a pair.
-The notional time for the pair of units is 110 class contact hours.
+The Year 11 syllabus is divided into two units, each of one semester duration, which are typically delivered as a pair.
+The notional time for each unit is 55 class contact hours.

-Unit 3 - Media information and communication technologies
+Unit 1 - Media information and communication technologies

-The emphasis of this unit is on the use of digital technologies to create and manipulate digital media.
+This unit focuses on the use of digital technologies to create and manipulate digital media.
 Students use a range of applications to create visual and audio communications.
 They examine trends in digital media transmissions and implications arising from the use of these technologies.

-Unit 4 - Digital technologies in business
+Unit 2 - Digital technologies in business

-The emphasis of this unit is on the skills, principles and practices associated with various types of documents and communications.
+This unit focuses on the skills, principles and practices associated with various types of documents and communications.
 Students identify the components and configuration of networks to meet the needs of a business.
-Students design digital solutions for clients, being mindful of the various impacts of technologies within legal, ethical and social boundaries.
+They design digital solutions for clients, being mindful of the various impacts of technologies within legal, ethical and social boundaries.